 - Demystifying Psychotherapy Articles

 - Life Issues Articles

 - Administrative Tools

 To navigate the site

-The green navigation bar above shows the main areas of the site.
-Mousing over some areas reveals content menus.
+The green navigation bar above has links to the main areas of the site.
+Mousing over some of those categories displays content menus.
 The information bar on the left gives essential information and links, including a site map.

 I work with individuals and couples in the following specialties.
 For more on how I work on specialties that aren’t linked to a page, see the links to individual therapy and couples therapy, because I address those issues in both formats.